Editor’s Note: This post originally published on July 19, 2017.

 Jesus never stressed about the busyness of this world.
 Even when he heard the terrible news of his close friend’s Lazarus dying Jesus never hurried.
 In reply to the concerned words of Lazarus’ sisters Christ calmly states in John 11:4, “This illness is not to end in death,* but is for the glory of God, that the Son of God may be glorified through it.”
 Perhaps the worries and stresses God allows in my life was a preparation for his glory and display of mastery of them later in time.
 Through the sacraments I acquire calmness of mind and heart.

-2. Cudgeling through Communication: How do you handle stressful situations?
+How do you handle stressful situations?
 This was an interview question a prospective employer once asked me.
 I paused for a couple moments to collect my thoughts.
 I then provided two simple ways: communication and patience.
 As I stated above, I increase my patience through the graces I receive in the sacraments.
-Regarding communication, I have worked to consciously improve the manner and tone by which I rely information both at work and home.
+Regarding communication, I have worked to consciously improve the manner and tone by which I rely on information both at work and at home.

 What I have found out is that clearly and concisely conveying information is a surefire way to mitigate or defeat stressful situations.
 My counselor at my appointment today advised me to take a different perspective [i.e. try to see things from my manager’s vantage point] before I react and communicate something in a stressful event.

-3. Perfectionists are not Perfect: Something I struggle with frequently is my tendency toward perfection.
+Something I struggle with frequently is my tendency toward perfection.
 I have always been a perfectionist and an idealist.
-A large part of this may be due to my OCD inclinations and strong desire to have things in an straightforwardly organized manner.
+A large part of this may be due to my OCD inclinations and strong desire to have things in a straightforwardly organized manner.
 I want things to be predictable.
 There is an internal conflict within myself over desiring control over situations.
-I am blessed to have my wife in my life to provide an alternative approach to life.
-Through her example, I have slowly [hopefully surely!] worked toward a balanced approach to the stressful situations in life.
+Thankfully God gave me the gift of marriage as a means in seeing a different perspective through my wife.
+By her example, I have slowly [hopefully surely!] worked toward a balanced approach to the stressful situations in life.
 Perfectionists are not perfect.
 We seek to attain it daily, but we will always fall short.

 Does that mean I need to lower my expectations or my standards?
 There is a question that I may have an answer to later in my life.
 What I do know is that I need to come to grips with the reality that humanity is fallen.
 Perfection is not to be fully attained in this life—it is hinted at through the holy witness of the saints and the life of Jesus Christ!